 When it’s time to take your part-time freelancing and turn it into a full-time career, there are some critical details you have to consider first before taking that step.
 If you are fully prepared beforehand the transition will be much smoother and less stressful.
-Here are a few things to consider:
+Bullfrog Insurance has a few things for you to consider:

 Long Term Goals